p2p-org/economy/posts/2019-09-24-kusama-network-delegation-guide.md

 ---

-*If you participated in a Polkadot fundraiser and received your DOT indicator tokens you can claim KSM with your original Ethereum address.*
+If you participated in a Polkadot fundraiser and received your DOT indicator tokens you can claim KSM with your original Ethereum address.

+*This guide is out of date, for actual instruction use [Polkadot nomination guide](https://economy.p2p.org/polkadot-nomination-guide) and repeat the same steps for Kusama.
+To get list of up-to-date addresses for nomination in Kusama visit [p2p.org/kusama](https://p2p.org/kusama))*

 [Create an account on Kusama network](#create-an-account-on-kusama-network)